aimee-mcneil-melville/ToDo-Full-Stack/packages/express-server/README.md

 - [ ] Create a GET route called `/secrets` and respond with the new file
 <details style="padding-left: 2em">
 <summary>Tips</summary>

 - use `res.sendFile` and pass it a the path
 - `res.sendFile` wants an absolute path, so we'll use `Path.resolve('./server/secrets.txt')`
+- Use `import * as Path from 'node:path'` to get access to all the path functions
 </details>

 - [ ] Check your route in Thunderclient, make a note of the value of the `Content-Type` header